Saptarshi-ux/python-practice/README.md

 - multiplicative persistence (CodeWars)
 - Checking if three sides make a triangle or not (CodeWars)
 - convert a binary array into a number (CodeWars)
+- Count characters in a string and return in dict format (count.py)(CodeWars)

 More problems will be added regularly as part of my daily practice.